Omer8990/DocusaurusSearchExtension/SEARCH_IMPLEMENTATION_GUIDE.md

 3. **The Toggle** allows the user to programmatically remove that filter at runtime.

 This approach gives your users the power of a "Global Portal" while maintaining the focus of "Project Documentation".

+---

+## 6. Scalability & Limitations
+This solution utilizes **Client-Side Search**, meaning the entire search index must be downloaded and parsed by the user's browser.

+### 6.1 Performance Thresholds
+- **Small Scale (< 1,000 pages):** Excellent performance.
+Instant results.
+- **Medium Scale (1,000 - 5,000 pages):** Good performance.
+Index size ~2-5MB.
+- **Large Scale (> 5,000 pages):** Performance degrades.
+    - **Initial Load:** Users may see a delay before search is ready.
+    - **Memory:** "Search All" may freeze the UI on low-end devices or mobile.
+    - **Build Time:** The `docusaurus build` process will take significantly longer to generate the index.

+### 6.2 "Hundreds of Projects" Risk
+If you scale to hundreds of projects, the combined index size will likely exceed browser limits for a smooth experience.
+The "Search All" feature will force the browser to load the entire dataset, potentially causing **tab crashes** or **browser unresponsiveness**.

+### 6.3 Solution for High Scale
+For massive documentation sets, migrating to a **Server-Side Search** solution (like Algolia DocSearch, Typesense, or Elasticsearch) is required.
+These services handle the indexing and querying on a remote server, sending only the results to the client.